rehierl/html-outliner-spec/issue-associations-notes.md

 step.
 To make things more clear, the specification **should explicitly associate headings** ([type-2](#type2)) with sections because this step must be executed when *entering* the remaining nodes (see below).

+**TODO** - you should explain why ... "to make things more clear" is not sufficient

 <!-- ----------------------------------------------------------------------- -->
 <h4 id="type4-current-section">